-Why not make it your new year’s resolution to get some expert advice on your fertility health.
-For a limited period (until Easter 2018), Bourn Hall is offering a free consultation with a Fertility Nurse Specialist to talk about your concerns and medical history and put you on the right path.
+If you want to learn more about your fertility then getting good personalised advice is vital.
+A consultation with a Fertility Nurse Specialist to talk about your concerns and medical history will put you on the right path.

 Research by Bourn Hall showed that many people found it difficult to discuss infertility with their GP and were often told that nothing could be done until they had been trying for three years.